asciamanna/asciamanna.github.io/_drafts/the-cost-of-cost-center-software-development.md

 This cost center mentality has a serious impact on culture of software development in these companies.
 It is this culture and cost minimizing activities that drive a the decisions that further decrease the value of the software being created.

+> The bitterness of poor quality remains long after the sweetness of low price is forgotten.
+> &mdash; Benjamin Franklin

 ### Decision Makers vs. Workers
 I discuss the divide between decision makers and workers in software development regularly.
 This is one of those cultural issues that is hard to break and stands in the way of the real organizational change necessary to successfully adopt agile software development values.
 Software companies that continue to treat software development as a cost center often do it because they create a division between the decision makers and the workers.